Causes and Effects of Desertification on People and the Environment

 Higher food prices, water availability, violent conflicts for land, migration, increasing poverty, pollution from wind-blown dust particles coming from distant lands, could be the outcomes of desertification if we let it consume more of our planet.

-The loss of fertile land to desertification has brought an end to many majestic civilizations throughout the human history.
+The loss of fertile land to desertification has brought an end to many majestic civilizations throughout human history.
 For example, the destruction of the native tropical forest in the Indus Valley opened up a pathway for the desert to claim more and more land, leading to the doom of the Harrapan Civilization.
 Sadly, the very same process continues to threaten the existence of at least 1.5 billion people (mainly from developing countries) until the present day [1].

 One third of the land surface on Earth has fallen victim to desertification and according to the estimates, another 12 million hectares (approx. 30 million acres) more turn into barren deserts every year [1,2].
 For comparison, it is the same size like the area of New York State turning in desert just within a year [3].